UniversalDependencies/docs/treebanks/kpv_ikdp/kpv_ikdp-feat-NumType.md

 This feature is universal.
 It occurs with 4 different values: `Card`, `Dist`, `Ord`, `Sets`.
-Some words have combined values of the feature; 1 combinations have been observed: `Card|Ord`.

 70 tokens (3%) have a non-empty value of `NumType`.
 40 types (4%) occur at least once with a non-empty value of `NumType`.